wp-plugins/nextcellent-gallery-nextgen-legacy/readme.txt

 = Will NextCellent Gallery work with my theme? =

 - NextCellent uses the same codebase and tries to mimic older NextGEN as much as possible.
-It should.
+In short, it should!

 = Will NextCellent work with my NextGEN Galleries? =